Gannett Woods and Wyman Memorial Forest

 In 1783, John Shed of Tewksbury left Massachusetts after his service in the Revolutionary War.
 He moved to Winthrop, Maine (part of Massachusetts until 1820), where he married Betsy Hall and bought the lower half of Settler’s Lot #117.
 The newlyweds built a farm on the property just north of a pond that bears their family name.*

-In the winter of 1805-1806, John Shed was harvesting ice on the pond when his team of horses crashed through the ice.
+In the winter of 1805 -1806, John Shed was harvesting ice on the pond when his team of horses fell through the ice.
 Though badly injured, Shed was able to claw his way out of the frigid water.
 After this harrowing experience, he required full time care, which cost him a large portion of his farm.
 Later, Captain John Gage acquired the property around the pond and named the water body in honor of John Shed.

 Between 1925 and 1933, Walter Wyman, co-founder of Central Maine Power, bought several tracts of land surrounding Shed Pond.
 Perhaps Wyman envisioned using the pond as a source of water for his cattle.
 He had deeded rights to dam the pond and flood the surrounding area.
 An earthen dam was constructed in 1945.